teen addiction rehab in Arizona

 Children and teens are more vulnerable than adults to substance abuse.
-Research has stated that the younger a child is exposed to drugs, the more likely they are to develop an addiction.
-If your teen is using addictive substances, his or her brain is adapting to the drugs.
+Research has stated that the younger a child is exposed to drugs, the more likely they are to develop a substance use disorder.
+If your teen is using addictive substances, his or her brain is adapting to the presence of the drugs.

 Symptoms of addiction, such as withdrawal or an intense desire to use drugs, may indicate that your teen is suffering from a substance use disorder.
 If your child is unable or unwilling to quit, teen rehab may be the best choice.